unixpickle/anyrl-py/README.md

 * `models`
   * CNN models
   * Unshared actor-critics for TRPO and the like.
+  * Test with tuple spaces to catch obscure bugs.
 * `rollouts`
   * Maybe: way to not record states in `model_outs` (memory saving)
 * `algos`